-Each treatment (application rate x tree density combination) within each block contains several types of sampling instrumentation to evaluate hydrology and/or nutrient transport: 1) two shallow stand-pipe wells were installed in the 8971 kg N/ha x 716 trees/ha plot, with one well positioned through the deep row and the other well in the surrounding soil/gravel spoils profile; 2) in each of the 30 plots, one zero-tension lysimeter positioned 0.305 m (12") directly under a deep row; and 3) in each of the 30 plots, suction lysimeters located under and around the deep row.
+Each treatment (application rate x tree density combination) within each block contains several types of sampling instrumentation to evaluate hydrology and/or nutrient transport: 1) two shallow stand-pipe wells were installed in the 4,400 kg N/ha x 1074 trees/ha (8000 lbs.
+N/ac. x 435 trees/ac.) plot, with one well positioned through the deep row and the other well in the surrounding soil/gravel spoils profile; 2) in each of the 30 plots, one zero-tension lysimeter positioned 30 centimeters (12 in.) directly under a deep row; and 3) in each of the 30 plots, suction lysimeters located under and around the deep row.

-Each plot has one zero-tension lysimeter installed 25cm below the bottom of the trench.
+Each plot has one zero-tension lysimeter installed 25 cm (10 in.) below the bottom of the trench.
 Water collected from zero-tension lysimeters (a.k.a, pan lysimeters) is predominantly macropore flow.
 Where macropores are minimal or non-existent, as may be the case in this area, the flow represents gravity-drained water.
 This flow is estimated to account for anywhere between 10 to 85 percent of the percolating water.
 Because the water percolates relatively rapidly, and does not have prolonged contact with the soil matrix, it is reasoned that there is less time for nutrient uptake from the surrounding soil matrix.
 Hence, concentrations from the pan lysimeters provide an estimate of the lower limit of nutrient loss.
-A schematic depicting the pan lysimeter is provided in Figure 4 below.
+A schematic depicting the pan lysimeter is provided in Figure 6 below.

-Figure 4.
+Figure 6.
 Pan Lysimeter Installation Schematic

 Each plot also contains two sets of suction lysimeters installed under and around the biosolids rows.
 Where water flows a great distance vertically to the water table, nutrients leaving a source generally create plumes that migrate downward.
-Therefore, one set of suction lysimeters were installed 15cm, 30cm, and 60cm (6, 12, and 24 inches) directly below a biosolids row to monitor long-term migration of any plume in the vertical direction.
+Therefore, one set of suction lysimeters were installed 15 cm, 30 cm, and 60 cm (6, 12, and 24 in.) directly below a biosolids row to monitor long-term migration of any plume in the vertical direction.

 The second suction lysimeter nest is located on either side of the row in the soil level with the bottom of the trench.
 Because this site has a thick clay subsoil layer overlain with gravel and mixed clay loam backfill, lateral flow on top of the horizon interfaces (sometimes referred to as locally perched water) is a possibility.
-Two suction lysimeters were therefore installed 25cm and 50 cm from the side of a row to monitor lateral movement.
+Two suction lysimeters were therefore installed 25 cm and 50 cm (10 and 20 in.) from the side of a row to monitor lateral movement.
 A schematic of the position of all five suction lysimeters in relation to a biosolids row is presented in Figure 5.
-Suction lysimeters collect soil water that may contains nutrient levels elevated above that of free flowing subsurface water.
+Suction lysimeters collect soil water that may contains nutrient levels elevated above that of free flowing sub-surface water.
 Hence, concentrations provide an estimate of the upper limit of nutrient loss.

 Pan lysimeters were installed just after the deep row was filled with biosolids.
 Suction lysimeters were installed after the trench was filled with biosolids, after the ground was leveled, but before planting.
 Pan lysimeters were installed from July 2002 through March 2003.
 Suction lysimeters were installed after the area was leveled and disked.
-Water quality sampling began in April, 2003.
+Water quality sampling began in April 2003.

-The term "ground water" will be used to denote water in the zone of saturation (Bear, 1972).
+The term "groundwater" will be used to denote water in the zone of saturation (Bear, 1972).
 More specifically, this is water in the geologic formations that are completely saturated (Freeze and Cherry, 1979).
-Overall water quality in the ground water has been assessed by regular measurement from previously installed groundwater monitoring wells already resident in the top of the Nanjemoy formation, which is the first water supply aquifer beneath the site (Wilson and Fleck, 1990).
+Overall water quality in the groundwater has been assessed by regular measurement from previously installed groundwater monitoring wells already resident in the top of the Nanjemoy formation, which is the first water supply aquifer beneath the site (Wilson and Fleck, 1990).